-Paper outline: The next section (Sec.
-II) presents a brief background of the FRACTEL project and motivation for our work.
-Sec.
-III presents our detailed measurement study and analysis.
-We also present here, our interpretation of the data collected in [6].
-In Sec.
-IV, we describe our results on the stability of link behaviour over time.
-The results from our measurements have several implications, which we articulate in Sec.
-V. Finally, we present a few points of discussion in Sec.
-VI, and conclude in Sec.
-VII.
+Section II presents a brief background of the wiFi-based Regional/Rural data ACcess and TELephony (FRACTEL) project and motivation for our work.
+Section III presents our detailed measurement study and analysis.
+Also presented is our interpretation of the data collected in [6] as well as evidence to support this interpretation.
+Subsequently, in Section IV, we describe our results on the stability of link behavior over time.
+We then present our measurements on 802.11g and 802.15.4 in Section V. The results from our measurements have several implications, which we articulate in Section VI.
+Finally, we present a few points of discussion in Section VII and conclude in Section VIII.